 ‘Desert Places’ by Robert Frost is a four stanza poem that is separated into sets of four lines, known as quatrains.
-These quatrains follow a rhyme scheme of AABA CCDC, changing end sounds the next two stanzas.
+These quatrains follow a rhyme scheme of AABA CCDC, changing end sounds in the next two stanzas.
 The meter of the text is also very consistent, all of the lines contain ten syllables.

 One of the most important techniques at play in ‘Desert Places’ is alliteration.
 It can be seen throughout the text and occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, in the first line, four words start with “f”.
 There are other moments as well such as “stubble showing” and “smooth” and “snow” in lines three and four of the first stanza.

 By using alliteration so heavily Frost is able to speed up and slow down the pace at which one reads the text.
 It works in tandem with the rhyme scheme and metrical pattern to mimic the speed of the falling night and snow.
 A reader is rushed forward, only to be pulled back suddenly to marvel at the emptiness of the land, and eventually the speaker’s spirit.

 Summary of Desert Places

 In the first stanza, the speaker outline what’s going on around him.
 The snow and the night sky are coming down fast.
 He pauses to look at the ground and realizes that there’s already a lot of snowfall.
 It has almost covered everything.
 The absence of plant life, or anything else but snow, on the ground, makes the speaker consider the rest of the world around him.

 It is influencing the ground, the trees, and the animals in their lairs.
 But, it is also influencing the speaker.
 He is reminded of his own loneliness when he looks out at the empty landscape.
 Frost concludes the poem with his speaker stating that any image of loneliness in the wider world does not scare him, he has enough “desert places” inside his own mind.